Chicago man walking on street narrowly avoids falling skyscraper window - NewsBreak

 Feeling lucky to be alive, Curtis said, “I’m gonna be buying a lottery ticket, and I think the beer is gonna taste a lot better.”

-Some trees were reported down around the area as a high wind warning expired at 7 p.m.Sheriff’s office warning parents about controversial ‘Huggy Wuggy’ videos
+Some trees were reported down around the area as a high wind warning expired at 7 p.m.Russell Wilson, Ciara buy $25M mansion in Cherry Hills

 Evanston resident Jim Blachowicz watched a tree come down next to his garage.
 Power was knocked out and it left a number of birds homeless.